 Contact the professors of interest at your prospective schools

-This early networking shows interest in the program and professor and helps to make you distinctive when the graduate college is looking through piles of applicants.
+This early networking shows interest in the program and professor and helps make you distinctive when the graduate college looks through piles of applicants.

 Request official transcripts from your undergraduate/graduate institution to be sent to your prospective schools